-It's pretty common knowledge these days that creating a content blog can do more for a business than many traditional marketing strategies, but actually developing a blog that is successful takes more than scribbling down a few words.
+It's pretty common knowledge these days that creating a content blog strategy can do more for a business than many traditional marketing strategies, but actually developing a blog that is successful takes more than scribbling down a few words.
 There are a lot of resources out there to help you start up and write a blog, but unfortunately there's less information out there about how to develop a surefire content blog strategy.
 By following these steps, you can make sure that your client's blog does more than sit there.

 1. Set Goals